aelzeiny/YNAB_AMAZON/README.md

 * The wonderful minds behind the **AWS CLOUD** cannot provide an OAuth API 🙃
 * Amazon is mostly server-side generated, and AFAIK there's no direct API call that can grab these details.
 * Amazon killed the "download orders as CSV" feature.

+### Auto-categorization
+The `-c true` flag will attempt to auto-categorize transactions for you based on category groups that start with "[auto]".
+By default this behavior is turned off.